willkk/swift/README.md

 # swift
-A simple and fast API framework to handle general http requests.
+A simple and practical API framework to handle general http requests.
 With this framework, you can organize your code in modules, making your codes more reusable and portable between projects.
 Advantages:
 1. More business codes, no more application architecture.